tomtombombadil/Civitai-Refresh-Image-Resources/README.md

 The purpose of this program is to fix that problem.
 It goes into each of your posts, and clicks the Refresh button for each image that needs it.

+In my case: this program found 74.4% of my CivitAI images did NOT have linked resources and it fixed them.

 ## BE ADVISED
 **This program is slow!** It takes about 1 minute to process a Post that has 20 images that need refreshed.
 So it could take HOURS to run through all your posts.
 It is safe to leave it unattended.
 The program has built-in delays for two reasons: